wtrowlan/Election-Analysis-/README.md

 ![image](https://user-images.githubusercontent.com/100768274/160320986-69aab79c-f4f9-41e1-b9fb-0ae18908cbfb.png)
 ### Election Audit Summary
 The code can be used in future Colorado elections.
 It will work for any number of counties.
-If the word counties is replaced in the code it will work for comparing any municipalities in an election.
+If the word "County" is replaced in the code it will work for comparing any municipalities in an election.

     # 7: Print the county with the largest turnout to the terminal.
     winning_county_summary = (